 While more environmentally friendly alternatives do exist, many opponents suggest that, even taking such improvements into account, some places are simply too precious to risk and should be left undisturbed.
 Indeed, even if all the improvements are enacted, the chance of harm is still significant.
 Oil, after all, is an insidious substance.
 With the capability of spreading half a football field a second, even a small spill can be lethal and take decades to clean up [source: Nixon].
 Several species of wildlife at a national wildlife refuge in Louisiana opened to drilling died from oil contamination without the staff even being aware of any large spills [source: United States General Accounting Office].
 Elsewhere, spills are common: Prudhoe Bay in Alaska sees an average of 293 a year [source: Zandstra].
 With increased production across the country, it's logical to conclude that similar spills will only increase.

 If the decades-long tussle over the Arctic National Wildlife Refuge is any indication, the fight to open U.S. federal land to oil drilling isn't going to be a quiet one.
 While even die-hard environmentalists may accept the fact that some areas of the country can be drilled without lasting damage, they view Old Faithful and its kin as an entirely different story.
-For more information on oil drilling and the environment, try the links on the next page.
+For more information on oil drilling and the environment, try the links below.